 Rarely, loans have interest rates that creep into the three-digit range.
 If this is the case, you should be leery of signing or accepting such terms.

-Payday loans and title loans are notorious for having extraordinarily high-interest rates.
+Payday loans online and title loans are notorious for having extraordinarily high-interest rates.
 For example, charging 300% interest may be their “standard” rate.
 This means that in the long run, customers might end up paying three times the funds they actually receive.

 According to the National Consumer Law Center, interest rates are capped at 36% APR (annual percentage rate).
 This is the maximum amount of interest which is legally perceived as affordable for customers.
 Anything with an APR over 36% should be regarded as suspect.